KaitlynBull/ENGO551_W2026_Lab5/README.md

 `ENGO_551/Kaitlyn_Bull/my_temperature`

 **Secure WebSockets (WSS)**
-Because this application is hosted on GitHub Pages (which enforces HTTPS), the connection to `test.mosquitto.org` has been intentionally configured to use **Port 8081** with SSL enabled (`useSSL: true`).
-This prevents the browser from blocking the connection due to Mixed Content security policies, ensuring the Geolocation API functions correctly on mobile devices.
+Because this application is hosted on GitHub Pages (which enforces HTTPS), the connection to `test.mosquitto.org` has been intentionally set to use **Port 8081** with SSL enabled (`useSSL: true`).
+This prevents the browser from blocking the connection and ensures that the Geolocation API functions correctly on mobile devices.

 **How to Test**
 1. Open the live GitHub Pages link on a smartphone or desktop browser (https://kaitlynbull.github.io/ENGO551_W2026_Lab5/).